pnp/pnpcore/docs/articles/contributor/readme.md

 Each public model:

 - Uses a public interface (e.g. `IList` in our example) with public fields
+- Uses the `ConcreteType` attribute to defined the implementation type that belongs to this interface
 - Has inline documentation on the model class and fields
 - Always implements the `IDataModel<TModel>` interface where `TModel` is the actual interface (e.g. `IList` in above sample)
 - Optionally implements the `IDataModelUpdate` interface whenever **update** functionality in needed on this model class